Rampjaar: Foreign affairs

 When the Republic fought for its independence from Spain, it had allied with France and England.
 In 1648, as part of the Peace of Westphalia, the Republic made peace with Austria and Spain.
 France had only made peace with Austria and continued fighting Spain until the Treaty of the Pyrenees in 1659.
 A condition of that peace was that Louis XIV would marry Maria Theresa, daughter of Philip IV of Spain.
 Maria Theresa would also renounce her share of the inheritance in exchange for a large dowry.
 The dowry, however, was never paid by the Spanish.

 During the 1650s and 1660s the existing tensions between Dutch trade interests and English trade interests grew.
 The First Anglo-Dutch War was fought between the republics, resulting in a victory for the English.
 In a secret appendix to the Treaty of Westminster, the Act of Seclusion, Holland declared that it abolished the office of Stadholder and would never allow the States-General of the Netherlands to appoint a member of the House of Orange to the office of Captain-General.
 Oliver Cromwell, who was Lord Protector of England at that time, insisted on this condition because William II had assisted Charles I (his father-in-law) during the English Civil War.
-While supporters of the Dutch Regent favoured diminishing the influence of the House of Orange, by agreeing to the English conditions they intermingled internal and foreign affairs and infuriated the pro-Orange faction.
+While supporters of the Dutch Regent favoured diminishing the influence of the House of Orange, by agreeing to this condition they intermingled internal and foreign affairs and infuriated the pro-Orange faction.

-When Charles II was crowned king of England in 1660 during the English Restoration, the Act of Seclusion was declared void, but to the dismay of Holland, Charles affirmed those clauses of the peace which negatively impacted Dutch trade interests.
+When Charles II was crowned king of England in 1660 during the Stuart Restoration, the Act of Seclusion was declared void, but to the dismay of Holland, Charles affirmed those clauses of the peace which negatively impacted Dutch trade interests.